Dream House (2011 film): Reception

-The film was not screened in advance for critics and was critically panned.
+Dream House was not screened in advance for critics, who panned the film.
+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Peter Bradshaw of The Guardian gave it 2/5 stars, calling it "a workmanlike movie that is never quite scary enough, and never quite ingenious enough, though the four leads do an honest enough job."
 Empire's Angie Errigo also gave it 2/5 stars, writing, "Like most of its ilk, this starts off nicely but doesn't hold up to close rational scrutiny.
 Craig and Weisz are gorgeous together and the mystification is diverting."
 Mark Savlov of The Austin Chronicle gave it 1/5 stars, deeming it "a confounding mess despite its impressive cast and director".

 Slant Magazines Rob Humanick was more positive.
 He gave the film 2.5/4 stars, writing, "Compared to profound works about family like In America, Dream House is junk, but it’s enjoyable junk with a lick of human interest and the good sense to not take itself too seriously in the end".